-3D printed model used to guide transcatheter balloon septostomy in young adult with complex congenital heart disease
+3D printed model used to assist in the planning of a transcatheter balloon septostomy

 He presented significantly cyanosed with exercise intolerance.
 Following extensive diagnostic work-up, the hospital felt he was very much borderline for completion of his cavo-pulmonary connection as his BCPC pressure was high at 15mmHg.
 The surgical team felt that it was unlikely he could tolerate completion as his pulmonary arteries were under-developed; and also felt there was significant bleeding risk due to multiple collateral vessels having developed.
 It was planned to stent the RPA and possibly the RVOT.

 The patient, however, presented more unwell and progressively cyanosed, with evidence of pulmonary venous congestion on chest x-ray and raised left ventricular end-diastolic pressure at catheterization.
 Transthoracic echo was challenging given a chest wall deformity and whilst it appeared there may have been a small ASD, it was difficult to accurately visualize.
 Therefore a 3D model was requested.
 This was critical in understanding the complex anatomy and in particular, confirmed that the atrial septum was probably restrictive.

 - A bluish tint to the skin, lips and fingernails (cyanosis)

 - Swelling of body tissue or organs (edema)

 The digital thread from traditional image to 3D printed anatomy was under 24 hours, drastically reduced from the current market norm, meaning it can now be used for any pathology.

 This provided a greater understanding of the specific anatomy for everyone involved in the patient's care.
 Meaning the surgeon was able to prepare everything required for surgery and know the exact extent of the patient's deformity.
 It was also utilized to explain the operation to the family and the exact reason for their son's fatigue.